Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Optimality over threshold strategies

-\begin{remark} By considering the dual process $-X$, the results in this paper hold also for the case driven by a spectrally negative \lev process and strictly increasing, continuously differentiable and concave $f_i$, for $i\in\{c,p\}$. \end{remark}
+\begin{remark} By considering the dual process $-X$, the results in this paper hold also for the case driven by a spectrally negative \lev process and strictly increasing, continuously differentiable and concave $f_i$, for $i\in\{c,p\}$, which can also expand even further the application span of this paper. \end{remark}

 In view of Assumption \ref{Ass}, we automatically get that

 The values $\ol x_c$ and $\ol x_p$ will act as upper bounds for the optimal barriers for players $C$ and $P$; this is intuitive because it is obviously suboptimal to stop when the reward is negative.